magento/devdocs/guides/v2.0/extension-dev-guide/package_module.md

 The Magento system uses Composer packages to distribute, install, and upgrade modules in an application instance.

-To package an module, you must:
+To package a module, you must:

 * Create a Magento Composer file (`composer.json`).
 * Package and publish your module.

-Publish your module on the [Magento Marketplace](http://magento.com), Magento&#8217;s eCommerce application marketplace.
+Publish your module on the [Magento Marketplace](http://magentocommerce.com), Magento&#8217;s eCommerce application marketplace.

 <p class="editor">What is the URL of the Magento Marketplace?</p>